OpenMx/OpenMx/docs/source/FactorAnalysis_Path.rst

         )
     )

-We've covered the ``type`` argument, ``mxData`` function and ``manifestVars`` and ``latentVars`` arguments previously, so now we'll focus on the changes this model makes to the ``mxPath`` functions.
+We've covered the ``type`` argument, ``mxData`` function and ``manifestVars`` and ``latentVars`` arguments previously, so now we will focus on the changes this model makes to the ``mxPath`` functions.
 The first and last ``mxPath`` functions, which detail residual variances and intercepts, accomodate the changes in manifest and latent variables but carry out identical functions to the common factor model.

 .. code-block:: r